pelithne/client-credentials-flow-with-APIM/README.md

                                                                    -> Operation 2
                                                                    -> Operation n

-Depending on the identity of the Daemon, the APIM will allow access to different parts of the backend API (different operations)
+Depending on the identity (or AD group) of the Daemon, the APIM will allow access to different parts of the backend API (different operations)

 ## Create a Resource Group

-Start by log in in to the Azure portal, and make sure you are in your "Home", https://portal.azure.com/#home
+Start by logging in in to the Azure portal, and make sure you are in your "Home", https://portal.azure.com/#home

 Click on "Create a Resource"